 THERE IS ALSO EVIDENCE THAT LINKS GUM AND BONE DISEASE WITH MORE SERIOUS HEALTH CONDITIONS, SUCH AS:

 Heart disease: Some studies have found that people with periodontal disease have 1.5 – 4 times greater risk of suffering from heart disease.

-When bacteria resultant from periodontal disease is released into the bloodstream, it causes the liver to produce C-reactive proteins (CRP).
-Elevated CRP levels are a strong predictor of heart disease and stroke by promoting inflammation of the arteries and the formation of blood clots.
+Stroke: Periodontal disease has been linked to increased risk for strokes and coronary artery disease.
+When bacteria resulting from periodontal disease is released into the bloodstream, it causes the liver to produce C-reactive proteins (CRP).
+Elevated CRP levels are a strong predictor of heart disease and stroke because they promote inflammation of the arteries and the formation of blood clots.

 Gingival grafts: When the gums have receded or appear to be fragile, it may be necessary to graft a small amount of tissue from the roof of the mouth to the receded gum line.
 This is a 40-60 minute procedure performed under local anesthesia.
 Other forms of grafts that do not use the roof of the mouth as a donor site are available as well.

 Gingivectomy: In severe cases of gum disease where the gums have pulled away from the teeth and there are deep pockets of bacteria, it may be necessary to remove portions of the diseased gum tissue completely.
 This is performed under local anesthesia and may be done with a laser to reduce recovery time.